Jobs for Philosophy Majors: Careers for Deep Thinkers

 If a philosophy department experiences funding cuts (a relatively common occurrence in humanities education), a professor may be asked to teach more classes.
 So, combined with the need to conduct research and publish papers, many philosophy professors have a lot on their plates.

-Nonetheless, it can be very satisfying to pursue your own scholarly activities and help others answer big questions, such as "What do philosophers do?" and "How can philosophy help me live a better life?"
-You can also enjoy financial rewards: Philosophy professors make over $88,000 a year, on average.
-And some earn more than $151,180.
+Nonetheless, it can be very satisfying to pursue your own scholarly activities and help others answer big questions, such as "What do philosophers do?" and "How can philosophy help me live a better life?".

 Advances in medicine and technology have led to complex ethical questions.
 For example, should parents be able to choose a baby's gender?
 When should a patient have the right to turn down a life-saving procedure?
 Bioethicists help explore all ethical angles of medical issues like these.